To leave this site quickly, click the 'Close this site' button. You will be taken to https://www.google.com.au

 Reform overview

-The Office of the Independent Implementation Supervisor (OIIS) provides biannual reports to the Attorney-General and Minister for Justice and Minister for the Prevention of Domestic and Family Violence and the Minister for Police and Corrective Services and Minister for Fire and Emergency Services for release that consider the progress and adequacy of the Queensland Government Response to the Women’s Safety and Justice Taskforce recommendations.
+The Office of the Independent Implementation Supervisor (OIIS) provides biannual reports to the Attorney-General and Minister for Justice and Minister for the Prevention of Domestic and Family Violence, and the Minister for Police and Community Safety for release that consider the progress and adequacy of the Queensland Government Response to the Women’s Safety and Justice Taskforce recommendations.